PrekshaNema25/StructuredData_To_Descriptions/README.md

 # Generating Descriptions from Structured Data Using a Bifocal Attention Mechanism and Gated Orthogonalization

-Given Wikipedia infoboxes for personalities generated natural language text
+Given Wikipedia infoboxes for personalities generate natural language text

 ## Requirements: